William C. McDonald (governor): Career

 Securing the Democratic nomination, McDonald was elected the first Governor of the state of New Mexico on November 7, 1911.
-During his tenure, the state's government was structured while raids by Mexican bandits were dealt with.
+During his tenure, various laws affecting working conditions were passed, the state's government was structured, and raids by Mexican bandits were dealt with.

 After his governorship, McDonald was appointed and served as New Mexico Fuel Administrator, an office he held until his death.

 Death

-McDonald died on April 11, 1918 and is interred at Cedarvale Cemetery in White Oaks.
+McDonald died in El Paso, Texas on April 11, 1918, and is interred at Cedarvale Cemetery in White Oaks.